risingwavelabs/rfcs/rfcs/0006-a-new-schedule-way-for_distributed_lookup_join.md

 }
 ```

-Scheduler will replace the `TableId` of `UpstreamHashShard` by an actual `vnode_mapping` to construct a `VHashInfo` to shuffle data.
+Scheduler will replace the `TableId` of `UpstreamHashShard` by an actual `vnode_mapping` to construct a `ConsistentHashInfo` to shuffle data.

-Notice: `vnode_mapping` maps virtual node to parallel unit, while `vmap` of `VHashInfo` maps virtual node to down stream task id.
+Notice: `vnode_mapping` maps virtual node to parallel unit, while `vmap` of `ConsistentHashInfo` maps virtual node to down stream task id.

-Let's compare the difference between `VHashInfo` and `HashInfo`. `HashInfo` will calculate the hash code of a row and then modulo output_count to get the down stream task id, while `VHashInfo` will calculate the vnode of the row and then get the down stream task id by `vmap`.
+Let's compare the difference between `ConsistentHashInfo` and `HashInfo`. `HashInfo` will calculate the hash code of a row and then modulo output_count to get the down stream task id, while `ConsistentHashInfo` will calculate the vnode of the row and then get the down stream task id by `vmap`.

 On the scheduler side we need to schedule LookupJoin executor to its corresponding worker.
 In our case, we use `vnode_mapping` to determine where the LookupJoin executes.